 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Fermenting is an ancient food preservation technique that has recently experienced a widespread resurgence in popularity, in part due to the many health benefits of fermented foods.
 It’s easy to ferment your own sauerkraut, kimchi, pickles, olives, hot sauce, and more at home.
-Lacto-fermentation requires nothing more than fresh produce, some salt, and water because it relies on sugars and bacteria naturally present in these foods.
+Lacto-fermentation requires nothing more than fresh produce, salt, and water because it relies on sugars and bacteria naturally present in these foods.
 While the process is simple, it helps to have the right tools.
-You’ll need a large, wide-mouth container and something to weigh down your ingredients to make sure they stay submerged in their brine as they ferment and pickle.
+You’ll need a large, wide-mouthed container and something to weigh down your ingredients to make sure they stay submerged in their brine as they ferment and pickle.

 The most traditional type of container used for fermenting is a ceramic crock, and there are two main types available: water-sealed or open.
 The lid of water-sealed crocks sits in a shallow “moat” around the mouth of the crock.
 Straight-walled open crocks are sold with or without a lid and weights.
-Each type has its pluses and minuses and there are many options available.
+Each type has its pluses and minuses, and there are many options available.
 Here are our top picks to help you narrow down the choices and find the best setup for your fermenting needs.

 Best Overall, Open: Ohio Stoneware 02436 Small Bristol Crock, 2 Gallon